Decoding the science of longevity

 The Biological Cost of Leadership: Modulating Cortisol Without Sacrificing Performance

-Cortisol is not the enemy of performance.
-It is its chronic elevation, without recovery, that compromises the metabolic health, sleep, and cognitive clarity of senior executives.
+Cortisol is not the enemy of performance: it is its chronic elevation, without recovery, that compromises the metabolic health, sleep, and cognitive clarity of senior executives.

 Magnesium and longevity: the mineral your biology demands in silence